 The PHA, Belmont Housing Resources for Western New York, is committed to improving the accessibility of its programs and services to eligible non-English speakers and limited English proficient (LEP) persons.
 Belmont has established a Language Access Plan (LAP) to reduce barriers and ensure meaningful access to services, programs, and activities on the part of LEP persons.
-LAP represents the PHA's administrative blueprint to provide meaningful access to PHA's services, programs, and activities on the part of LEP individuals.
-It outlines the tasks PHA's will undertake to meet this objective.
+LAP represents the PHA's administrative blueprint to provide meaningful access to PHA's services, programs, and activities on the part of LEP hards's will undertake to meet this objective.
 PHA's Language Access Plan will be implemented subject to the availability of resources.